Spain PM hopes Tenerife wildfire will stabilise 'in coming days'

 "We hope the weather will help us to declare the fire as stabilised in the coming hours, coming days.
 May the weather be on our side," Sanchez told reporters during a visit to the island.

-It has forced more than 12,000 people to flee their homes, it added.
+More than 12,000 people have had to flee their homes, it added.

 Sanchez said his government would classify the areas affected by the blaze as disaster zones, a move which will trigger emergency subsidies and other support measures.

-"The government of Spain is going to get as involved in the work of reconstruction as it is now with the task of civil protection," he said in the village of Arafo which has been affected by the blaze.
+"The government of Spain is going to get as involved in the work of reconstruction as it is now with the task of civil protection," he said in the village of Arafo.

-Some 600 firefighters and soldiers backed by 22 water-dropping aircraft were battling the wildfire, which is affecting 12 municipalities.
+Around 600 firefighters and soldiers backed by 22 water-dropping aircraft were battling the wildfire, which is threatening 12 municipalities.

 Local authorities said cooler temperatures and weaker overnight winds had helped firefighters make gains in their battle against the blaze.

-"The worst is behind us," the Canary Islands' regional leader Fernando Clavijo said on Monday morning during an interview with Spanish public radio.
+"The worst is behind us," the Canary Islands' regional leader, Fernando Clavijo, said on Monday during an interview with Spanish public radio.

 'Endangered lives'

-The fire appears to have been started deliberately, he said, adding he hoped Spain's Guardia Civil police force will be able to arrest the "raving lunatics" responsible.
+The fire appears to have been started deliberately, he said, adding he hoped Spain's Guardia Civil police force would be able to arrest the "raving lunatics" responsible.

-"Not only do the put in danger the natural heritage of a marvellous island, they also endangered the lives of hundreds of people," he added.
+"Not only do the put in danger the natural heritage of a marvellous island, they also endangered the lives of hundreds of people," he said.

 Contacted by AFP, the local Guardia Civil did not confirm the theory that the fire was caused intentionally.